zw3rk/mobile-core-log/LOG.md

 libgmpxx.a:                                                  current ar archive
 ```

-8:38 Let’s create a temorary directory, and inspect the libHSmobile-core…a,
+8:38 Let’s create a temorary directory, and inspect the libHSmobile-core...a,
 ```
 $ ar x ../libHSmobile-core-0.1.0.0-HfUuggbqw4DC9ci8Blc8Tf-ghc8.10.7.a
 $ ls